GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 ### Adding a homepage URL {: #home-url }

-If you want to explain what your extension does in more detail, you can include a direct link to your extension's website located under the Additional information of your item.
+If you want to explain in more detail what your extension does, you can include a direct link to your extension's website.
+It will be located under the Additional information of your item.

 ### Providing a support URL {: #support-url }

-The CWS provides a built in user support management system, but you can include a link to your own feedback management platform.
-Note that you first must enable the "Support tab" under the Account settings.
+The CWS provides a built in user support management under the "Support tab", but you can include a link to your own feedback management platform.
+Note that you first must activate "Enable User Feedback" under the Account settings.

+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/ArMfJztL1OlP6UektUwb.png", alt="Enable User Feedback Support tab", width="800", height="185" %}

 [1]: /docs/webstore/spam-faq/#keyword-spam
 [2]: /docs/webstore/branding